instant

 How validation works

 unstable_instant triggers validation at every shared layout boundary in the route.
-Validation runs during development (on page loads and HMR updates) and at build time.
-Errors appear in the dev error overlay or fail the build.
+Validation runs during development (on page loads and HMR updates) and surfaces errors in the dev error overlay.

 Each error identifies the component that would block navigation.
 The fix is usually to cache the data with use cache or wrap it in a <Suspense> boundary.